alexbakker/Toxy/README.md

 Things you'll need to compile
 ===

 * The [SharpTox library](https://github.com/Impyy/SharpTox "SharpTox GitHub repo") and its dependencies.
+* The [SharpTox.Av.Filter library](https://github.com/Impyy/SharpTox "SharpTox.Av.Filter GitHub repo") and its dependencies.

-Once you have obtained those, place libtox.dll and SharpTox.dll in the libs folder.
+Once you have obtained those, place libtox.dll, filter_audio.dll, SharpTox.dll and SharpTox.Av.Filter.dll in the libs folder.

-All other dependencies can be found in the packages.config file and should be downloaded by Visual Studio automatically
+All other dependencies can be found in the packages.config file and should be downloaded by Visual Studio automatically.

 ===
 ### Special Thanks

-* Punker
+* punker76